clach04/squeezebox_firmware_server/README.md

 As a sanity check check the server using a web browser, curl, or wget.
 On the radio there is likely ONLY wget.
 For example in a web browser on the server machine open http://localhost

-On squeezebox, assuming host/dns is udpated to your server:
+On squeezebox, assuming host/dns is updated to your server:

     wget -O -  http://config.logitechmusic.com

 Further sanity check is to pull down the firmware to make sure it's all present.

-Then reinitiate the firmware update on the radio.
+Then re-initiate the firmware update on the radio.

 If already connected via ssh, monitor progress in /var/log/messages, e.g.: